TEL:+44 (0)20 7071 4176

 Ryan Whelan is an associate in the London and Dubai offices of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Litigation and International Arbitration groups.
 Ryan was voted LexisNexis Legal Personality of the Year (2020) and is the AllBright ChangeMaker Man (2020).
 He has also been recognised in the Financial Times Innovative Lawyers list (2019, Europe) and as The Time’s Lawyer of the Week (2018) and the Law Society Gazette’s Lawyer in the News (2019).

-Mr. Whelan has a broad practice that includes infrastructure, energy and investment disputes.
+Mr. Whelan has a broad international practice that includes infrastructure, energy and investment disputes.
 He is particularly experienced in advising and representing clients in connection with disputes relating to major capital projects.
 Mr. Whelan has experience of litigation in the Court of Session, Scotland, the High Court, London and the DIFC Courts, Dubai.
 He has also acted in arbitrations under a variety of governing laws and institutional rules, including the ICC, LCIA, SIAC, ADCCAC and DIAC rules.
 In addition to his disputes practice, Mr. Whelan advises on legal strategy and the management of risk on major projects.
 Recent advisory representations include acting as Project Counsel on a multi-billion dollar transport development in Asia.

 Mr. Whelan graduated from The University of Aberdeen, receiving the Cruickshank Prize for graduating top of his class with First Class Honours.
 In his Senior Honours year Mr. Whelan was elected to serve as the President of the Law Society.
 He also founded the award winning Aberdeen Law Project, a pro bono organisation that educates, represents and advises the economically disadvantaged.